Why Entomology?

 Our Department

-Our department of Entomology is one of the best in the nation.
-We are the only university in Ohio to offer an undergraduate major in entomology.
-This major couples a strong background in the biological sciences with in-depth study of insect biology and applied entomology.
+Students come from around the nation and world to study at our Columbus and Wooster campuses.
+We are the only university in Ohio to offer an undergraduate major in entomology, providing a strong background in the biological sciences with in-depth study of insect biology and applied entomology.
 Students learn insect physiology, behavior, ecology, taxonomy and systematics, toxicology, as well as beekeeping, veterinary and public health entomology, sustainable agriculture, and integrated pest management in agricultural, forest, and urban environments.

 Our Faculty